-- Enhance productivity: Because your intelligent digital workers can labor 24/7, 365 days a year, they can offload even complex tasks like extracting decision making data from documents and emails.
+- Enhance productivity: Because your Digital Workforce of software robots can labor 24/7, 365 days a year, they can offload even complex tasks like extracting decision making data from documents and emails.
 Not only does this improve time-to-completion of critical tasks, it allows you to expand the capacity of your organization without adding headcount.

 - Reduce employee turnover: More engaged employees are happier employees.
 Happier employees stay with your company, reducing hiring and training costs.
 Cognitive RPA does all the boring, repetitive work, leaving the more creative and intellectually challenging tasks to your human workers.
 Greater job satisfaction inevitably follows.

 Businesses not actively moving toward cognitive RPA are putting themselves at risk.
 But they need to focus on the business, not technology questions.
 Cognitive automation by itself is not the answer.
 It needs to be applied wisely, and companies need to recognize that their objectives should drive decisions.
 They should be focusing on their strategic decision-making capabilities and everything will fall into place after that.